-Donald Trump’s Tweets Will Make Wife Melania’s Return To Public Life ‘Awkward’ Reports Deadline
+Donald Trump’s Tweets Will Make Wife Melania’s Return To Public Life ‘Awkward,’ Reports ‘Deadline’

 President Trump also tweeted, “Four reporters spotted Melania in the White House last week walking merrily along to a meeting.
 They never reported the sighting because it would hurt the sick narrative that she was living in a different part of the world, was really ill, or whatever.
 Fake News is really bad!”

-The president was called out for his remarks by former close friend Joe Scarborough host of CNBC’s Morning Joe, who agreed “it would be a ‘vicious’ and ‘unfair’ person would lie about a loved one having a facelift for the purpose of causing pain and embarrassment.”
+The president was called out for his remarks by former close friend Joe Scarborough, host of CNBC’s Morning Joe, who agreed “it would be a ‘vicious’ and ‘unfair’ person would lie about a loved one having a facelift for the purpose of causing pain and embarrassment.”

 “Mr. President, can you imagine anyone would be so cruel to do such a thing?”
 Scarborough quipped.

 I agree that it would be “vicious” and “unfair” to lie about a loved one having a facelift for the purpose of causing pain and embarrassment.
 Mr. President, can you imagine anyone would be so cruel to do such a thing? https://t.co/zfqjt1LKw2